isabelra1/RNA-Scope-Midges/README.md

 Cy7: 20,000 - 60,000

-If you look under OlyVIA guides as a file you can find two PDFs that helped us work with OlyVIA!
+If you look under the file OlyVIA Guides you can find two PDFs that helped us work with OlyVIA!